Bet and Attack: Incentive Compatible Collaborative Attacks Using Smart Contracts: A Model for a CSC-based Collaborative Attack

+We adopt the following threat model in this paper: \begin{itemize} \itemsep0em \item The blockchain is secure in the sense that the majority of the mining power is honest.
+So the confirmed state of the blockchain contains only valid transactions, and that any attempt to rewrite the blockchain will fail with overwhelming probability.
+We also assume liveness, meaning that messages cannot be blocked or delayed beyond some bounded duration, and availability in the sense that the blockchain records are accessible at anytime.

+\item The oracle service is secure (i.e., provide valid digitally signed data), always available, and capable of measuring the attack result in terms of some predefined metrics.\footnote{It is the responsibility of the attack sponsor to pick metrics for which there is a secure oracle service that cam measure and report them.}

-We use the following assumptions for the system model: \begin{itemize} \item Blockchain is trusted for correctness and availability.
-However, all of its internal states are exposed to the public and retains no private data. \item Smart contracts interact with users and other contracts with transactions, and every transaction commit after a bounded delay. \item Contractual parties are mutually distrustful, and they are regarded as independent risk-neutral\footnote[4]{While it is true that attackers are not always risk-neutral, we assume that is the case here for simplicity.
-For an analysis of non-risk neutral attackers, see \cite{qian2015robust}.} decision-makers. \item Attackers are rational strategic selfish agents, aiming to maximize their own profits. \end{itemize} These are standard assumptions in existing blockchain systems \cite{juels2016ring}
+\item No trusted party of any type exists.
+Also, attackers involved in any CSC are mutually-distrusted and rational so they will act based on what maximizes their individual profits.
+Moreover, these attackers are regarded as independent risk-neutral decision-makers; they will be interested in maximizing the expected value of their utility.\footnote{While it is true that attackers are not always risk-neutral, we assume that is the case here for simplicity.
+For an analysis of non-risk neutral attackers, see \cite{qian2015robust}.} \end{itemize}